Life Cycle Engineering’s Asset Management System Framework: Using Asset Management Capabilities to Create Value

 Figure 1.
 Integrated Framework for the Asset Management System

 The ISO 55000 standard focuses thoroughly on what is required.
 However, the standard does not prescribe the how.
 This lack of clarity on how to implement an asset management system leaves many questions unanswered.
 Fortunately there are resources available that can guide companies through the implementation process.
 Within the LCE Asset Management System Framework the crucial guidance on “how” is contained within the Asset Management Capability block.
-It is this critical step that defines the processes, procedures and organizational knowledge that are foundational to creating an asset management system.
+It is this critical step that defines the plans, processes, procedures and organizational knowledge that are foundational to creating an asset management system.

 The Phases of the Asset Life Cycle